AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-A tag designed for Magento 2 software to enable simpler and more flexible user interface (UI) rendering.
+A tag designed for Adobe Commerce software to enable simpler and more flexible user interface (UI) rendering.
 The goals of the UI component system include the following:

 * Simplifying Layout Handle XML files
-* Moving Admin user interface elements from HTML+Javascript to a "pure javascript" custom widget system
+* Moving Admin user interface elements from HTML+JavaScript to a "pure JavaScript" custom widget system
 * Enabling the creation of more complex UI components out of smaller components
 * Pre-rendering data for UI components as JSON, binding closely to backend data objects
 * Using AJAX to update component data
-* Introducing a new DSL for creating all of the above
+* Introducing a new DSL for creating the above items

 Learn more: [UI Components guide](https://developer.adobe.com/commerce/frontend-core/ui-components/), [Page Builder](https://experienceleague.adobe.com/docs/commerce-admin/page-builder/introduction.html)

 _Term attributes:_

 * _Field: programming_
-* _Related terms: javascript, layout, magento component, page builder_
+* _Related terms: JavaScript, layout, component, page builder_

 ### UPWARD